Michigan Criminal Defense Attorneys - Group

 Motorcycle Helmet Law

-Michigan Compiled Law 257.658 repealed Motorcycle Helmet law requiring all operators of motorcycles in Michigan to wear a protective helmet.
+Michigan Compiled Law 257.658 repealed the Motorcycle Helmet law, which required all motorcycle operators in Michigan to wear a protective helmet.
 The repeal is effective immediately.
-Michigan’s mandatory motorcycle helmet requirement was repealed for certain motorcycle operators and passengers.
+Michigan’s mandatory motorcycle helmet requirement was also repealed for certain motorcycle operators and passengers.

 A motorcycle operator is not required to wear a helmet if all of the following conditions apply:

-• The operator has in effect security for the first-party medical benefits payable if they are involved in a motorcycle crash for at least $20,000 for the operator or $20,000 per person if the operator is carrying an additional passenger and the passenger does not have at least $20,000 security
+- The operator has insurance for first-party medical benefits payable if they are involved in a motorcycle crash for at least $20,000 for the operator or $20,000 per person if the operator is carrying an additional passenger and the passenger does not have at least $20,000 security

 Motorcycle Helmet Law for Passengers